 Nuclear energy does not produce direct emissions.
-From a lifecycle perspective, nuclear reactors have demonstrated the lowest lifecycle emissions of any generation technology.6 Existing vintage nuclear plants operate continuously today when not in a refueling or other outage; the existing U.S. nuclear fleet has been able to operate as “baseload” capacity with over 90% capacity factor.
-Advanced nuclear technology could similarly serve as baseload duty but is designed to be controllable, thus serving as a dispatchable clean resource to complement wind and solar resources.
+From a lifecycle perspective, nuclear reactors have demonstrated the lowest lifecycle emissions of any generation technology.6 Existing nuclear plants operate continuously today when not in a refueling or other outage, and the existing U.S. nuclear fleet has been able to operate as “baseload” capacity with over 90% capacity factor.
+Advanced nuclear technology could similarly serve as a source of clean, firm energy which is designed to be controllable, thus serving as a dispatchable clean resource to complement wind and solar resources.
 In addition to its controllability, advanced nuclear technologies have minimal susceptibility to weather-related events, adding resilience to the electric system.7 It also adds stability to the grid by virtue of its large, synchronized steam turbines.8 Thus, as a firm resource, advanced nuclear technologies could serve a role as a balancing and regulating resource in a deeply renewable electric grid.
 Advanced nuclear technologies as a co-located resource to a large commercial, industrial, or manufacturing facility could support significant new economic development due to their potential as a resource to supply continuous power able to support

 such facilities.